 - Notice how strange it can feel to simply listen and not respond or try to problem-solve.

-- Remember that your partner is only sharing how he or she sees or feels about something.
+- Remember that the other person is only sharing how they feel about something.
 It’s only one perspective.

-- Listening does not mean you have to agree with what your partner is saying.
-It does show that you are curious to know more about why your partner feels the way he or she does.
+- Listening does not mean you have to agree with what the other person is saying.
+It does show that you are curious to know more about why they feels the way they.

 - Its a real gift to talk about your experience without interruption, so take advantage of the opportunity to openly and honestly express how you are feeling or perceiving a situation.
 Be careful not to move into blaming or accusing.

-- Once the 5 minutes is up, thank your partner for listening.
+- Once the 5 minutes is up, thank the other person for listening.

-Life is busy and it would be unrealistic to expect couples to devote endless hours to just talking and listening.
+Life is busy and it would be unrealistic to expect people to devote endless hours to just talking and listening in this way.
 The good news is that this skill can be practiced in a very short period of time.
 Why not give it a try and see?